CoderOfPHCity/CoderOfPHCity/README.md

 on open source projects, hackertons and Code challenges.
 I realy enjoy learning and working with new technologies like React, GraphQL, Apollo, as well as Shopify to create exciting projects.<p/>

+- 🔭 I’m currently working with React JS, Tailwind CSS, AOS, and Framer motion and using them to build fun, creative Web Projects

+- 🌱 I’m currently learning **more of React, ContextAPI, redux, framer motion, Firebase**

+- 👯 I’m looking to collaborate on **Junior Developer roles or Partnership with other young developers**

+- 👨‍💻 All of my projects are available at **[My Portfolio](https://codingossy.vercel.app)**

+- 📫 How to reach me **codingossy@gmail.com**

+- ⚡ Fun fact **I like to Watch Movies, Travel and i Love Food, alot**

 <p align="left"> <a href="https://twitter.com/coderofphcity" target="blank"><img src="https://img.shields.io/twitter/follow/coderofphcity?logo=twitter&style=for-the-badge" alt="coderofphcity" /></a> </p>